EnesKeremAYDIN/telegram-chat-id/README.md

 # Telegram Chat ID Finder Bot

-A simple Python bot that retrieves the chat ID of a Telegram user or group, useful for setting up bots and integrations that require chat IDs.
+Simple Python bot that retrieves the chat ID of a Telegram user or group, useful for setting up bots and integrations that require chat IDs.

 ## Features